-The Honors Program in Women’s and Gender Studies requires 36 hours of course work and is designed to afford exceptional students the opportunity to undertake independent research on a topic in feminist and gender scholarship.
+The Honors Program in Gender and Sexuality Studies requires 36 hours of course work and is designed to afford exceptional students the opportunity to undertake independent research on a topic in feminist and gender scholarship.
 This is done in consultation with faculty members.

-The program is open to all WGS majors with junior standing who have completed at least 21 credit hours of the major and who have earned a 3.0 cumulative grade point average and a 3.3 grade point average in Women’s and Gender Studies courses.
+The program is open to all GSS majors with junior standing who have completed at least 21 credit hours of the major and who have earned a 3.0 cumulative grade point average and a 3.3 grade point average in Gender and Sexuality Studies courses.
 Students must be approved for acceptance into the Honors Program by the program director and must:

 - Complete 36 hours of course work.

-- Complete the required courses for the major (described above).
+- Complete the required courses for the major.

 - Complete 6 hours of independent research, WGS 4998 and 4999 (Honors Research and Project), typically during the senior year.